Schur properties of randomly perturbed sets: Introduction

 We will then address the dense setting in Section \ref{sec:dense}, where we start by analysing an explicit colouring to prove the $0$-statement of Theorem~\ref{thm:main_dense} in Section~\ref{sec:0dense}.
 In Section~\ref{sec:1dense} we prove the $1$-statement by adopting the approach of Aigner-Horev and Person~\cite{aigner2019monochromatic}, finding small (11-integer) configurations in our randomly perturbed sets that are themselves Schur.
 In order to find these configurations, we will use some powerful number theoretic machinery, such as Green's arithmetic removal lemma~\cite{green2005szemeredi}, and our proof will split into cases depending on the structure of our base set $A$.
 We will also deduce Theorem~\ref{thm:stability} from the proof of the $1$-statement.

 In Section~\ref{sec:sparse} we will then turn to the sparse setting, proving Theorem~\ref{thm:main_sparse}.
 In Section~\ref{sec:0sparse} we prove the $0$-statement, where, in contrast to the dense setting, the proof is non-constructive; we do not give an explicit colouring.
-We instead build upon ideas of Graham, R\"odl and Ruci\'nski~\cite{graham1996schur} from their proof of Theorem~\ref{thm:random}, showing that $A\cup [n]_p$ being Schur implies the existence of certain substructures that are whp not present.
+Instead, as is common in random Ramsey Theory, we build upon ideas of Graham, R\"odl and Ruci\'nski~\cite{graham1996schur} from their proof of Theorem~\ref{thm:random}, showing that $A\cup [n]_p$ being Schur implies the existence of certain substructures that are whp not present.
 For the 1-statement, we appeal to the hypergraph container method developed by Saxton and Thomason \cite{saxton2015hypergraph} and independently Balogh, Morris and Samotij~\cite{BMS15}.
-In order to use this method in the randomly perturbed setting, we have to apply it to a hypergraph that encodes certain colouring configurations that will force one to create a monochromatic Schur triple when colouring the base set $A$.
-We believe the use of this hypergraph is one of the most interesting novelties of our proof and we introduce this, as well as the container method in general, in Section~\ref{sec:containers}.
+In order to use this method in the randomly perturbed setting, we have to apply it to a hypergraph that encodes certain colour configurations that force the appearance of a monochromatic Schur triple when colouring the base set $A$.
+We believe the use of this hypergraph is one of the most interesting features of our proof and we introduce this, as well as the container method in general, in Section~\ref{sec:containers}.
 We then use the containers to establish the $1$-statement in Section~\ref{sec:1sparse}.

 Finally, in Section~\ref{sec:conc}, we outline some directions for future research.
 In particular, we discuss the issue of closing the gap between the bounds in Theorem~\ref{thm:main_sparse}, which we find to be a very intriguing open problem.